Lead-Role/ST-Trivia/README.md

 There is no plan to include Short Treks at this time.

 It is planned that additional series/movies will be added as the franchise continues to expand.
+Most notably, it is expected that Star Trek: Section 31 and Star Trek: Strange New Worlds season 3 will be released in the near future.